Aymen-XH/Email-List-Divider/README.md

 ## Usage

-1. Download the executable file `list_divider.exe` from the [Releases](https://github.com/Aymen-XH/Email-List-Divider/releases) section of this repository.
+1. Download the executable file `list_divider.exe` .

 2. Place the `list_divider.exe` file in the same directory as your mail list text file.